sanushilshad/ondc-retail-b2b-buyer/readme.md

 * [x] Develop Observability Module.

 ### MILESTONE 4:
-* [ ] Add basic validation for search/ select/ init/ confirm/ status/ cancel/ update APIs.
+* [x] Add basic validation for search/ select/ init/ confirm/ status/ cancel/ update APIs (Basic Validation).
 * [ ] Add basic validation ONDC for on_search/ on_select/ on_init/ on_confirm/ on_status/ on_cancel/ on_update APIs.
 * [ ] Add test cases for milestone 2 (Only unit tests) (If I feel like it).
 * [ ] Develop common Microservice to fetch (cities + country + states + category + category_attribute).